What we know about respiratory illness outbreak ‘overwhelming’ China’s hospitals

 Northern China has reported an increase in “influenza-like illnesses” since mid-October, compared to the same period in the previous three years, according to the WHO.

 On 21 November, public disease surveillance system ProMED had issued a notification about reports of “undiagnosed pneumonia”.
-ProMED, that is run by health experts, had earlier in 2019 raised the alarm over the virus that causes Covid.
+ProMED, whih is run by health experts, had earlier in 2019 raised the alarm over the virus that causes Covid-19.

 “With the outbreak of pneumonia in China, children’s hospitals in Beijing, Liaoning and other places were overwhelmed with sick children, and schools and classes were on the verge of suspension,” ProMED said while citing a report by FTV News.